LukiePookie1/intelligent-multi-modal-thermal-visual-traffic-monitoring-system/README.md

 # Intelligent-Multi-Modal-Visual-Thermal-Traffic-Monitoring-System
-An Intelligent Multi-Modal Visual-Thermal Traffic Monitoring System for the detection and classifcation of vechicles and congestion patterns
+An Intelligent Multi-Modal Visual-Thermal Traffic Monitoring System for the detection and classifcation of vehicles and congestion patterns

 ## Equipment
 HikMicro Pocket Series Thermal Imaging Camera